 “Calico” – Brooke White

 Former American Idol contestant from season seven, Brooke White, released a Nashville country-style album written, recorded, and produced entirely in California.
 Calico embodies the rising of contemporary country music – a style that stretches traditional country music norms blending elements of pop and rock music with Laurel Canyon folk.
 The title track, “Calico,” speaks of her journey on Idol and mentions several iconic musicians.
-The album is peppered with songs references to California, with “Pioneer” telling the story of her journey from Arizona to California.
+The album is peppered with song references to California, with “Pioneer” telling the story of her journey from Arizona to California.

 About the Author: